 However, apart from our hormones, other factors tend to contribute to women’s weight gain.
 These include general aging and losing lean muscle mass, lifestyle changes and being less active, as well as genetics.

-ANSWER: There are plenty of strategies you can put into practice to avoid unwanted weight gain.
+There are plenty of strategies you can put into practice to avoid unwanted weight gain.
 These include maintaining a good level of physical activity, and especially doing body weight exercises to build and strengthen lean muscle mass.
 Also, it’s important to manage stress levels and get plenty of good quality sleep.
-This helps to reduce cortisol and increases the body’s ability to burn.
+This helps to reduce cortisol and increases the body’s ability to burn fat.

 It’s true that men can experience symptoms such as weight gain and excess fat around the abdomen, loss of muscle mass, mood swings, irritability and lower libido, as they age.
 However, according to Medical News Today, factors other than hormonal changes are just as likely to be the cause.
 These include lack of exercise, smoking, alcohol consumption, stress and lack of sleep.